csimpi/docs-1/eloquent-serialization.md

     }

 > {note} When hiding relationships, use the relationship's method name.
+> {note} When hiding attributes the corresponding column will be still requested from the database, and appear in the PHP Object, so it'll take the memory!

 Alternatively, you may use the `visible` property to define a white-list of attributes that should be included in your model's array and JSON representation.
 All other attributes will be hidden when the model is converted to an array or JSON: